li-zhengz/UnifyingTrussDesignSpace/README.md

 ```python
 adj_decoded, x_decoded = model.decoder(encoded)
 ```
+Note that `x` represents node offsets rather than absolute spatial coordinates.
+To obtain the actual coordinates, pass `x` to the function `ptb2nodes` in `models/utils.py`.
 ### Inverse design
 The continuous latent representation of truss lattices allows for the use of gradient-based optimization to search for structures with desired properties.
 An example optimizing for maximum effective Young's moduli $E_{33}$ can be found in `invOpt.py`.
 You can use the code to optimize for other properties by defining the target property in `opt_target`, e.g.,